 Clean up the mess you made.
 Dry everything off and put the partially melted ice in the sink.
 Leave the station ready for the next lab group.

 Lab Station II, Generating a Gas

 Observe the chemicals you will be mixing.
 One of them is called calcium carbonate (CaCO3) and you have it in the form of chips of marble.
 The other is hydrochloric acid (HCl) dissolved in water.
 You have it in a one molar concentration, which has 1 mol of HCl for every liter of solution.
 Describe these chemicals in your lab notebook.
-It is permissible to report on the smell of the acid, if any, by gently wafting air from over the top of the open bottle toward your nose.
-Do not place your nose directly over the opening of the bottle!

 Look up these two compounds on Wikipedia to find out about their molecular structure.
 Sketch that structure in your lab notebook.
 Note that calcium carbonate is an ionic compound which in solid form has a repeating pattern of calcium and carbonate ions.
 The hydrochloric acid molecules are dissolved in water so that the solution is actually mostly water.
 When HCl dissolves it separates into two ions: H+ and Cl–.